-- (a) Financial aid and investment - It is in the interests of the West to ensure that capital 61. resources are made available to African countries by the West in sufficient quantitites to meet their essential needs and to keep them from having resort to Communist sources.
+(a) Financial aid and investment

+It is in the interests of the West to ensure that capital resources are made available to African countries by the West in sufficient quantities to meet their essential needs and to keep them from having resort to Communist sources.
 This applies particularly to newly independent countries and to those which are emerging into independence because, as we have seen in Part I, their needs grow at the moment when the help available from the administering power falls off.
-Most of these countries probably profer western to Communist sources of capital, but their neutralist political inclinations will dispose them to turn eastwards if they are not satisfied The from the West.
-Where governmental aid is concerned, they tend to mprefer international sources, such as the International Bank of Reconstruction and Development.
-Moreover, if private investment is ${f ar Q}$ to be attracted to the independent territories, the latter will need Chelp from friendly governments, as well as from reputable foundations mand organizations like the Bank, in creating an adequate "economic infrastructure" of communications, technical training for personnel, They must also be prepared to provide the necessary assurances $\Sigma{ m pnd}$ conditions for capital development, including the assurance that conditions of fair political stability and economic order.
+Most of these countries probably prefer western to Communist sources of capital, but their neutralist political inclinations will dispose them to turn eastwards if they are not satisfied from the West.
+Where governmental aid is concerned, they tend to prefer international sources, such as the International Bank of Reconstruction and Development.
+Moreover, if private investment is to be attracted to the independent territories, the latter will need help from friendly governments, as well as from reputable foundations and organizations like the Bank, in creating an adequate "economic infrastructure" of communications, technical training for personnel, etc. They must also be prepared to provide the necessary assurances and conditions for capital development, including the assurance that foreign enterprises will be able to operate on reasonable terms in conditions of fair political stability and economic order.
 Here again, the International Bank may be in a better position than any national authority to seek the assurances without giving offence to the country concerned.

-- administrative responsibilities in Africa will have an increasing role to play in providing the means to keep the independent and emerging states of Africa linked economically with the West.
-In the case of newly-emergent countries, the first years of independence, before they have established their international credit, are particularly difficult for them and they need special help and advice.
-The manner in which the western aid is presented is of great importance and here again a sense of partnership must be fostered.
-If the motives of the West are not to be suspected, western conomic assistance to Africa must be seen to be of advantage to the West as well as to Africa; in other words, to represent a relationship of equality. - 63.
-There seems to be a need for some co-ordination between the western countries extending economic assistance to Africa and some system of consultation in cases of special urgency.
-Attention has been drawn in Part I to the work being undertaken by the CCTA and FAMA.
-Much is being done also in the British Commonwealth and the French Community, and also bilaterally.
+- 62. Members of the North Atlantic Alliance, including those who have no administrative responsibilities in 'frica, will have an increasing role to play in providing the means to keep the independent and emerging states of ifrica linked economically with the West.
+In the case of newly-emergent countries, the first years of independence, before they have established their international credit, are particularly difficult for them, and they need special help and advice.
+The manner in which the western aid is presented is of great importance, and here again, a sense of partnership must be fostered.
+If the motives of the West are not to be suspected, western economic assistance to Africa must be seen to be of advantage to the West, as well as to Africa; in other words, to represent a relationship of equality. - 63.
+There has been useful consultation in NATO in regard to emergency problems, such as the recent economic crisis in the Sudan.
+There seems to be scope for further exchanges of views on economic assistance to African countries.